ankitbarua45/Medicine_Reminder/README.md

    - Check battery optimization settings (Android)
    - Verify background app refresh settings (iOS)
    - Ensure proper permissions are granted
-   - **Note**: Some devices apply system-level battery optimization or background execution policies that may delay or block notifications.
+   - Some devices apply system-level battery optimization or background execution policies that may delay or block notifications.
 Allowing background activity improves reminder reliability.
-   - **Important**: These limitations are controlled by the operating system and are not related to the application logic.
+   - These limitations are controlled by the operating system and are not related to the application logic.

 ## License